openshift/enhancements/enhancements/ingress/aws-load-balancer-operator.md

 the `SubnetTagging` to `AutoSubnetTaggingPolicy`.

 The user can also specify the Ingress class which the lb-controller will reconcile.
-This could default to **_“alb”_**.
+This defaults to **_“alb”_**.
 This value is required because if an ingress class value is not passed to the controller it attempts to reconcile all Ingress resources which don’t have an ingress class annotation or where the ingress class field is empty.
-Passing the value of “alb” does not restrict the number of ingress classes which the controller can reconcile.
+In order to prevent this, the operator creates an **IngressClass** if it cannot find any **IngressClass**  with the name mentioned in `.Spec.IngressClass` field.
+Passing the value of **_“alb”_** does not restrict the number of ingress classes which the controller can reconcile.
 This is described further in the [Parallel operation of OpenShift Router](#parallel-operation-of-the-openshift-router-and-lb-controller) and lb-controller section.

 The _DeploymentConfig_ field contains any configuration required for the deployment.
 The number of replicas is the only field for now.
 But in future